jameynakama/django-lenskit/docs/overview.md

-# django-admin-health-kit — Project Overview
+# django-admin-lenskit — Project Overview

 A modular Django app providing enhanced tooling for Django Admin, similar to `django-extensions`, but specifically focused on: